Honduras - Country Commercial Guide

 Leading Sub-Sectors

 Cloud services, analytics, forecasting, logistics and development software, computers, and peripherals, as well as advanced telecommunications and digital security products and services are at the top of the list of needs for both the private and public sectors in Honduras.
-Due to budgetary constraints associated with the negative effects of Eta and Iota hurricanes, coupled with the COVID-19 pandemic, funding for large scale ICT implementation is delayed.

 Opportunities

 An increasingly digital economy, driven by non-physical outputs (e.g., service delivery, software, and computing), will be the challenge for both the Honduran government and private sector going forward.
-While the percentage of bilingual skilled labor is among the highest in the region, the lack of transparency and ease of doing business deters from any significant investment in the ICT Sector.
+While the percentage of bilingual skilled labor is among the highest in the region, the lack of transparency and poor ease of doing business deters any significant investment in the ICT Sector.
 The energy grid is also vastly unreliable and expensive compared to other countries in the region.
 Despite these challenges, there are many clear opportunities and a willingness to overcome the obstacles on all sides of the Honduran market.

 Integration of Smart City Objectives: